Frumika/GroupProject_Calculator/SDL2-2.30.2/docs/README-hg.md

-﻿We are no longer hosted in Mercurial.
+We are no longer hosted in Mercurial.
 Please see README-git.md for details.

 Thanks!